 A Q&A with the experimental data providers, Catalent

-A solid-state group from Catalent is one of the CRO groups carrying out experimental work for the current CSP Blind Test.
-Catalent provides expert experimental services and technologies on a contract basis to industries such as pharmaceutical, biologics and consumer health.
+A solid-state group from Catalent is carrying out experimental work for the current CSP Blind Test.
+Catalent is a development and manufacturing partner that also provides experimental data to industries such as pharmaceutical, biologics and consumer health.
 Here, the team from Catalent carried out a polymorph screen on target XXX.
 We caught up with Dr Joanna Bis and Dr Stephen Carino who led the experimental work to hear their thoughts on the significance of a polymorph screen in this case, and how a positive outcome from this Blind Test challenge may aid in experimental work.